XMUDM/TKDE19-Spiral-of-Silence/README.md

 ---
 Experiments codes for the paper:

-Chen Lin, Dugang Liu, Xinyi Liu, Hanghang Tong and Yanghua Xiao.
+Chen Lin, Dugang Liu, Hanghang Tong and Yanghua Xiao.
 Spiral of Silence and Its Application in Recommender Systems.
 Submitted to TKDE

 <!--**Please cite our TKDE paper if you use our codes.
 Thanks!**-->